-In addition to mandatory modules, there will be a number of optional modules available during the course of your degree.
-The following table lists a selection of optional modules that are likely to be available.
-However, not all may be available every year.
-Although Royal Holloway will keep changes to a minimum, new options may be offered or existing ones may be withdrawn.
-For example; where reasonable and necessary due to unexpected events, where requirements of relevant Professional, Statutory or Regulatory Bodies (PSRBs) have changed and course requirements must change accordingly, or where changes are deemed necessary on the basis of student feedback and/or the advice of External Advisors, to enhance academic provision.
-There may be additional requirements around option selection, please contact the department of Electronic Engineering and department of Computer Science for further information.
+In addition to mandatory modules, there may be a number of optional modules available during the course of your degree.
+Although Royal Holloway will keep changes to a minimum, new options may be offered, or existing ones may be withdrawn.
+For example, where reasonable and necessary due to unexpected events, where requirements of relevant Professional,

+Statutory or Regulatory Bodies (PSRBs) have changed and course requirements must change accordingly, or where changes are deemed necessary on the basis of student feedback and/or the advice of External Advisors, to enhance academic provision.
+There may be additional requirements around option selection; please contact the Department for further information.